ChristineMathews/sk215_Code2020/README.md

 # Garuda
+GARUDA is a mobile application developed for citizens and police officers for crime records management along with easily accessible related e-services.
 To tackle the problems of the operations that are done manually like sending complaints, taking actions against crimes, viewing status etc. .